-Shenmue is notorious for having cost Sega an absolute shit load to develop, and while some of this contributed to Shenmue 2 in time neither game made enough money to justify making the third game at that point in time.
+Shenmue is notorious for having cost Sega an absolute bucket load to develop, and while some of this contributed to Shenmue 2 in time neither game made enough money to justify making the third game at that point in time.
 This was a kick in the balls to fans as the second game ends on a pretty big cliffhanger.
 The poor sales versus the initial outlay combined with the failure of the Dreamcast and demise of Sega as a console manufacturer meant it was essentially off the table for over a decade.

 Back to the original games, the actual premise is pretty simple.
 You control Ryo Hazuki who arrives home one day to witness his father being killed.
 He swears vengeance on the man who did it and what follows is two games of working to make that happen, essentially beating the shit out of a fuckload of unpleasant types in Japan and Hong Kong in so doing.
 Obviously, this hasn’t resolved as yet and the rumour is that Yu Suzuki is hoping to make more sequels beyond 3 when it’s finally completed.

-Game mechanics are that the exploration parts of the game are 3rd person perspective, controlled with the D-pad and the analogue stick used to look around as this was before dual analogue stick controllers.
+Game mechanics are that the exploration parts of the game are 3rd person perspective, controlled with the d-pad and the analogue stick used to look around as this was before dual analogue stick controllers.
 The series also coined the phrase quick time event (QTE) and is utilised quite a lot.
 Combat shares some similarities with Virtua Fighter which is understandable given that this was also created by Yu Suzuki, and coincidentally Shenmue started life as a Virtua Fighter RPG.

 What really makes the game’s standout, apart from the impressive at the time visuals, is the sheer amount of detail there is.
 In the first there are shedloads of items which can be interacted with, this was scaled back for the sequel as it’s largely unnecessary but it’s a nice in a game that’s literally filled with nice touches and random shit to do to distract from the main quest.